rb1005/eld/docs/userguide/documentation/linker_plugins/api_docs.rst

 This is required to maintain extensive logs for diagnostic purposes.
 The framework also adjusts diagnostic behavior based on linker command-line options that affect diagnostics.
 For example, if the :code:`--fatal-warnings` option is enabled, then warnings will be converted to fatal errors.
+If the :code:`-Werror` option is used, warnings are promoted to regular errors instead of fatals.

 The framework is thread-safe.
 Thus, diagnostics can be reported safely from multiple threads simultaneously.
 This is crucial in situations where